Data Scaling

 Min-Max Scaling

-One scaling approach is by dividing each value over the maximum value in that column, essentially expressing each value as a percentage of the greatest value.
+One scaling approach called min-max scaling calls for dividing each value over the maximum value in that column, essentially expressing each value as a percentage of the greatest value.

 scaled_df = df.copy()